 To create a new plant image and save it to the library

-First, launch your Chief Architect software, and open the plan in which you want to place your custom plant image.
+First, launch your Chief Architect software, and Open the plan in which you want to place your custom plant image.

-Right click on the User Catalog and select New>Plant Image.
+Right-click on the User Catalog and select New>Plant Image.

-Click Open to return to the Image Specification dialog:
+Back in the Plant Image Specification dialog:

-On the Image panel, enter theHeightorWidth, adjusting one will adjust the other, maintaining the correct proportion, so long as you leave the Retain Aspect Ratio option checked.
+On the Image panel, enter theHeightorWidth.
+Adjusting one will adjust the other, maintaining the correct proportion, so long as you leave the Retain Aspect Ratio box checked.

-A value of 0 inches works well in this case, but if we knew we would be placing this plant into a window flower box, for example, we may want to enter the height of this instead.
+Enter a Finished Floor to Bottom/Topvalue to specify the elevation at which the image displays.A value of 0 inches for the Finished Floor to Bottom works well in this case, but if we knew we would be placing this plant into a window flower box, for example, we may want to enter the height of this instead.

-If you choose to use a custom transparency color, for example, a tree image that has mostly a blue sky background, then you will want to use theToleranceslider to apply the level of tolerance that you want applied to colors that are almost the same.
+The Transparency panel allows you to either use transparency from the image file, or use a custom transparency color.If you choose to use a custom transparency color, for example, a tree image that has mostly a blue sky background, then you will want to use theToleranceslider to apply the level of tolerance that you want applied to colors that are almost the same.

-Setting this information can be helpful if you are importing a variety of custom plant images that you would like to be able to search for using thePlant Chooser .
+Select the Plant Information panel to enter information about the plant such as its common and scientific names, flower and leaf colors, bloom time, etc.Setting this information can be helpful if you are importing a variety of custom plant images that you would like to be able to search for using thePlant Chooser .

 Enter any additional information for the plant, such as a description, or lighting or hardiness zone comments on the Plant Description panel.